AlexandraGhiba/data-engineering-portfolio/divvy-data-pipeline/README.md

 end_station_version_key
 ```

-This links each trip to the station version that was valid when the trip occurred.
+Each trip is therefore linked to the station version that was valid when the trip occurred.

 ## Analytical Marts